behrooz-tahanzadeh/STypes/README.md

-#STypes: create and handle in one line!
+#STypes: create, assign and handle in one line!
 > [Behrooz Tahanzadeh](http://b-tz.com)<br/>
 > sep 2013